Grow Bag & Container Peas

 Select varieties of peas that suit your location and your garden centre or the purveyors of seeds will have a lot of information on this topic.

 Peas will need full sun (6-8 hours) in frost-free conditions.
 Most peas are climbers so they need support as they can get up to about 2m high.
 There are many dwarf varieties that suit containers and I have planted these with success but I do find that some kind of support is required for even the dwarf kinds but a few sticks dotted around the pot will do nicely.
 You can limit the height of taller varieties by nipping out the growing tip when they are as tall as your structure allows.
-Create support for the potted peas with bamboo poles, trellises or stakes set into the centre of the pot.
+Create support for the peas in grow bags and containers with bamboo poles, trellises or stakes set into the centre of the pot.
 I use segments of my dog fencing supported by bamboo stakes!

-Dog fencing used as a trellisSome say not to plant them any closer than 15cm to prevent young peas being overcrowded and “fighting” each other, however, because space is limited on a Balcony and particularly in a container I pack them in about 5 cm apart (!) - works ok for me.
+Some say not to plant them any closer than 15cm to prevent young peas being overcrowded and “fighting” each other, however, because space is limited on a Balcony and particularly in a container I pack them in about 5 cm apart - works fine for me.
 Lucky for you if you have a large container or raised garden bed or ground!

 For a quick and easy container garden of peas use a very good quality potting mix from your garden centre or hardware store.
 I use a sprinkling of blood and bone and rock dust to enrich the prepared soil.
 Die-hards like me make my own potting mix using home-made compost and other amendments but when I'm out of compost, I invest in the best quality commercial potting mix that I can.
 Everything on my Balcony gets renewed so spent potting mix eventually gets refreshed and re-used!